jpwahle/cs-insights-crawler/README.md

 Example: `cli count 10 --ngrams 2` prints the 10 bigrams with the highest term frequency and also separately tf-idf score.

 ### Counts over time
-The command `counts-time` plots the top k grams over a specified time.
+The command `counts-time <k>` plots the top k grams over a specified time.
 It counts the term frequency per year and plots all tokens that were in a top k in one year or more.
 The time can be specified using the filters mentioned further down.